-POTTSTOWN PA – Only “supercalifragilisticexpialidocious!” can describe the excitement that begins this week at Steel River Playhouse, 245 E. High St.
+POTTSTOWN PA – Only “supercalifragilisticexpialidocious!” can describe the excitement thatunder way at Steel River Playhouse, 245 E. High St.

-The theater will present “Disney & Cameron Mackintosh’s Mary Poppins: The Broadway Musical” in 10 performances scheduled from Friday (May 23, 2025) through June 8 (Sunday).
+The theater is presenting “Disney & Cameron Mackintosh’s Mary Poppins: The Broadway Musical” in performances scheduled through June 8 (Sunday).

 “Don’t miss the chance to plug into the magic, and enjoy an evening that will light up your imagination and send your spirits soaring!,” the playhouse suggests.